jamesdordoy/starter-kit/readme.md

 Tests have been included for the backend controllers

 ### Playwright

+#### Fresh install
+You may need to run the following commands after installing your npm deps to install the browsers playwright will use: npx playwright install

-Use `npm run test-ui` to run the playwright tests and `npm run test-generate` to gernerate them.
+Use `npm run test-ui` to run the playwright tests and `npm run test-generate` to generate them.

 ## Alpha
 Finished by the end of the month.